Skip to main content

 Zhang Jing, Janny

-Hi, I am Janny.
-To improve myself, I chose the Global Higher Education program.
-The Master's program in Global Higher Education has not only cultivated my global perspective and cross-cultural awareness, but also enhanced my critical thinking skills and brought opportunities for future development.
-During my time in Hong Kong, I realized the importance of inclusive and diverse cultural awareness, which is a field I am very interested in.
+The Master's programme in Global Higher Education has not only cultivated my global perspective and cross-cultural awareness, but also enhanced my critical thinking skills and brought opportunities for future development.

-Hi, everyone.
-I’m Wanru Zhao, a graduate of the Master of Arts in Global Higher Education program.
 During my studies, I was honored to serve as a student representative — an experience that allowed me to engage more deeply with the program and my peers, and made me cherish this journey even more.

 Zhao Wanru